 Structural movement

 Repair category 1

-Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
+Notes No obvious evidence of significant movement noted within the limitations of my inspection.

 Dampness, rot and infestation

 Repair category 2

-Notes Dampness has been recorded adjacent to the shower cubicle.
-The possibility of concealed defect exists.
-A building contractor will be able to advise further.
-Dampness which appears to be consistent with condensation is evident where the washing machine stood.
+Notes There is evidence of wood boring insect infestation.
+This can be treated by a Timber Specialist contractor.
+Dampness which appears to be consistent with condensation is evident in places.
 Such dampness can often be alleviated by achieving balanced levels of heating and ventilation.
-This can be monitored.
+This can be monitored and should the dampness condition persist, damp specialist contractors can advise further.

 Chimney stacks

-Repair category -
+Repair category 1

-Notes Not applicable.
+Notes No significant defects noted.

 Roofing including roof space

 Repair category 2

 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-Ridge pointing is missing.
-Attic insulation is unevenly distributed.
+There is evidence of wood boring insect infestation.
+Please see comments under Dampness, Rot & Infestation.
+There are wasp bykes in the roof space.